aerostorm19/Mixed-Signal-System-with-ADC-and-PWM/README.md

 ## Summary

 This module delivered a practical and verified implementation of a **mixed-signal voltmeter system** on the DE10-Lite FPGA platform.
 The project successfully integrated PWM output logic with analog input acquisition via ADC, providing both simulation-based and physical board-level confirmation of expected functionality.

+> **Note:** This repository was originally developed under my other GitHub account, [abhijitrai1619](https://github.com/abhijitrai1619/Smart-Glasses-for-Visually-Impaired).
+> It has been forked and maintained here under [aerostorm19](https://github.com/aerostorm19), also my account, purely for organizational and safety purposes.